giupo/uploadr.py/README.rst

 Instructions
 ==========

-The script in its current version is only tested on Mac OS X so all instructions will be targeted to Mac users.
+The script in its current version is only tested on Mac OS X so all instructions are targeted to Mac users.

 Step 0.
 Prerequisites